Rethinking Urban Mobility: “For Living, Not Working.”

 This evolution is leading to a reprioritization—where living takes precedence over working, integration over isolation, and personalization over broad predictions.
 Transport buildings will merge with civic spaces, becoming destinations in their own right, where people gather, shop, and connect.

-These factors position urban transport spaces to not only facilitate movement but to become places of civic pride and community expression, enriching the urban fabric.
+Urban transport spaces will not only facilitate movement but become places of civic pride and community expression, enriching the urban experience.